There is a lot to contemplate when it comes to running your home.

-Heating units were never designed to last as long as your home.
+Heating equipment were never designed to last as long as your home.
 Advanced, more efficient systems are coming out all the time.
 But how long should your heating system last?
 The magic number for a furnace or boiler is 15 years.
 But keep in mind many old furnaces operate at an efficiency of just 65% or poorer!
 A replacement that’s been qualified with the Energy Star rating can be up to 30 percent more efficient, and that’s a difference you’ll notice in your home and your checkbook.

 4. Excessive Noise

-If you are having to raise your voice to talk because your heating unit is abnormally loud, that could be a sign that your duct system is undersized and too much air is being pushed through too small an opening.
+If you are having to raise your voice to talk because your heating unit is abnormally loud, that could be a indicator that your duct system is undersized and too much air is being pushed through too small an opening.

 5. Temperature and Comfort Issues